Skip to main content

 Description

 CVE-2026-22814 is a high-severity mass assignment vulnerability in the AdonisJS Lucid ORM affecting versions prior to 21.
 8. 2 and certain pre-release 22. x versions.
-It allows remote attackers who can influence input data to overwrite internal ORM state, potentially leading to unauthorized record modifications and logic bypasses.
-Exploitation requires no authentication or user interaction and can be performed remotely over the network.
-The vulnerability impacts data integrity and application logic but does not affect confidentiality or availability directly.
-It has been patched in versions 21.
+It allows remote attackers who can influence input data to overwrite internal ORM state, potentially leading to unauthorized modification of database records and logic bypasses.
+No user interaction or authentication is required, and exploitation can be performed remotely over the network.
+The vulnerability has been patched in versions 21.
 8. 2 and 22.
+0.

 AI-Powered Analysis